univ-ai/Risk-ai1-fall2019/lecture.md

 ---

+## What is a good classifier?

+We can compare classifiers on accuracy?

+But is accuracy really the right measure?

+For extremely asymmetric (in size) classes, a stupid baseline will give you more accuracy...

+Maybe you want to try and beat that accuracy.

+But more importantly you want to minimize the false negatives or the false positives.

+---

 #ASYMMETRIC CLASSES

 - A has large FP[^#]
 - B has large FN.
-- On asymmetric data sets, A will do very bad.
+- On asymmetric data sets, A will do very bad from an accuracy perspective
+- On the other hand it has no FN, so if the cost of FN (as in cancer) is much higher, then A might be the classifier you want!
-- Both downsampling and unequal classes are used in practice
+- Upsampling, downsampling and unequal classes are used in practice: having too few samples can throw thw training off

 ![fit, left](/Users/rahul/Desktop/bookimages/abmodeldiag.png)

+---

+## How to deal with this

+## in a systematic manner?

 ---